Evolutionary-Intelligence/DistributedEvolutionaryComputation/IEEE-TRO.md

 * Kim, M. and Collins, S.H., 2017.
 Once-per-step control of ankle push-off work improves balance in a three-dimensional simulation of bipedal walking.
 IEEE Transactions on Robotics, 33(2), pp.406-418. [ [www](https://ieeexplore.ieee.org/abstract/document/7819532) ] ( **CMA-ES** | **Continuous Optimization** )
   * "We develop new controllers that have been optimized for disturbance tolerance using an evolutionary strategy for each combination of control input, speed and disturbance."
     * N. Hansen, “The CMA evolution strategy: A comparing review,” in Towards a New Evolutionary Computation, J. A. Lozano, Ed.
 Berlin: Springer, 2006, pp. 75–102.
+* Taylor, Z. and Nieto, J., 2016.
+Motion-based calibration of multimodal sensor extrinsics and timing offset estimation.
+IEEE Transactions on Robotics, 32(5), pp.1215-1229. [ [www](https://ieeexplore.ieee.org/abstract/document/7555301/) ] ( **CMA-ES** | **Nelder–Mead** | **Continuous Optimization** )
+  * "To meet these requirements, we make use of the CMA-ES optimization technique."
+  * "From this starting point, a CMA-ES optimizer is first run considering the entire search space.
+This was done by setting the initial multivariate Gaussian to have a σ that is 50% of the extent of our search space.
+Once this optimization has been performed, the approach is rerun, this time making use of the variance estimate provided by the motion stage and using this information to initialize CMA-ES’sGaussian distribution."
+    * N. Hansen and A. Ostermeier, “Adapting arbitrary normal mutation distributions in evolution strategies: The covariance matrix adaptation,” in Proc.
+IEEE Int.
+Conf.
+Evol.
+Comput., 1996, pp. 312–317.

 ## 2021